Many car enthusiasts are curious to see if small wheels can speed up cars. As an engineer, lemme explain everything you need to know.

 Mr. Madhusanka (Engineer)

 I hope you go with the idea.
-Please lemme know in the comment section down below if you got any problems with this.
+Please let me know in the comment section below if you have any problems with this.

 Do cars with bigger wheels go faster?